sgmurphy/wordpress-plugins/top-10/readme.txt

 Track daily and total visits on your blog posts.
 Display the count as well as popular and trending posts.

 == Description ==

-**This plugin can be downloaded for free without any paid subscription from [the official WordPress repository](https://wordpress.org/plugins/top-10/).**

 WordPress doesn't have an in-built system to track page views or displaying popular posts.
 [Top 10](https://webberzone.com/plugins/top-10/) is an easy to use, yet, powerful WordPress plugin that will count the number of page views of your posts, pages and any custom post types.
 You can then display the page view counts as well as display your most popular posts.